Shreejit-D/Robotics-Projects/Aerial-Robotics/Linear-quadrotor-controller-simulation/Readme.md

 - `fixed_set_point.m`: Script to test step response.
 - `utils/`: Directory containing helper functions for the quadrotor simulator.

 ## Conclusion

 This project provides hands-on experience with implementing a PD controller to manage the height of a quadrotor.
 By adjusting the gains appropriately, you can achieve a stable and responsive control system.
 This exercise also enhances your understanding of quadrotor dynamics and MATLAB-based simulation.
+## Conclusion

+This project provides hands-on experience with implementing a PD controller to manage the height of a quadrotor.
+By adjusting the gains appropriately, you can achieve a stable and responsive control system.
+This exercise also enhances your understanding of quadrotor dynamics and MATLAB-based simulation.